Heating degree day

 Heating degree day (HDD) is a measurement designed to quantify the demand for energy needed to heat a building.
 HDD is derived from measurements of outside air temperature.
-The heating requirements for a given building at a specific location are considered to be directly proportional to the number of HDD at that location.
+The estimated average heating energy requirements for a given building at a specific location are considered to be directly proportional to the number of HDD at that location.

-Related measurements include the cooling degree day (CDD), which quantifies demand for air conditioning.
+Related measurements include the cooling degree day (CDD), which quantifies energy demand for air conditioning.